ptech2009/ubuntu-upgrade-script/README.md

 Disclaimer

 Use this script at your own risk.
 It is highly recommended to perform a full system backup before initiating the upgrade.

+✉️ Contact

+For questions or suggestions, feel free to open a GitHub Issue or send an email to ptech09@schumacher.or.at.

 License

 This project is licensed under the MIT License.
 Please refer to the LICENSE file for more details.